ParhamP/Speech-Hacker/README.md

 ### Significant Improvement in New Version

 In earlier versions, Speech-Hacker was using pydub to split words based on amount of silence between them.
 That worked, but it wasn't as smart as we wanted to be.
-Therefore, we thought of using IBM Watson Speech API to detect words.
+Therefore, we thought of using IBM Watson Speech API to index words.
 Of course, we got much better results!
 SimpleAudioIndexer was built as a separate project to help us implement this functionality for Speech-hacker.